 Agriculture is the 4th chapter in the Geography NCERT book for class 8.
 This chapter deals with agriculture, different types of agriculture and crops.
-It also makes the students aware about the developments that have taken place in the field of agriculture.
-It is an important chapter for the exams so let’s jump right into the important notes of Class 8 Agriculture:
+It also makes the students aware of the developments that have taken place in the field of agriculture.
+It is an important chapter for the exams so let’s jump right into the important notes of class 8 Geography chapter 4.

 This Blog Includes:

 - Farm System

 - Agricultural Development

 - A Farm in India

 - Class 8 Geography Chapter 4 NCERT PDF

 - Class 8 Geography Chapter 4 PPT

 - Class 8 Geography Chapter 4 Agriculture Extra Questions

 Brief Notes on Class 8 Agriculture